benisai/Openwrt-Monitoring/README.md

 Openwrt Monitoring via Grafana.
 This project consists of a few applications to help monitor your home router.
 You will need a decent router (anything from 3yrs ago will work) Openwrt 21.x, dual core CPU, with 256mb of RAM and 128mb nand and a home server running docker.

-Note:: Unfortunately Prometheus exporter does not export via hostname only IP address.
+Note about the Grafana Dashboard:: You'll find two variables at the top.
+One for iptimon (hostname) and (srcip) for prometheus metrics.
+Unfortunately Prometheus exporter does not export via hostname only IP address.
 And iptimon exports as hostname.
-You'll find two variables at the top.
-One for iptimon (hostname) and (srcip) for prometheus metrics.
 You can use the DHCP panel to find the corresponding IP address to hostname.

 Credit: I have to give credit to Matthew Helmke, I used his blog and grafana dashboard and I added some stuff.
 I cant say I'm an expert in Grafana or Prometheus (first time using Prom)